(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 Feel free to give it a try.
 But don’t say I didn’t warn you when you’re banned from ever entering anywhere in the US ever again.
 They could place a 10-year exile on you or a permanent life-long status, so I truly do not believe it’s worth the risk.

-If you don’t have a criminal record, it’s fairly easy to travel to the US for under 90 days with a Visa Waiver Program (VWP), however, for those with a criminal record, the visa will be required.
+If you don’t have a criminal record, it’s fairly easy to travel to the US for under 90 days with a Visa Waiver Program (VWP).
+However, for those with a criminal record, a visa will be required.

-The ETSA is a form to use if you’ve committed a crime that was not on the criminal level.
-Perhaps you’ve reached out to a lawyer and had it expunged from your record.
-If this is the case, you may have the opportunity to pass into US territory with a simple ETSA Visa Waiver Form.
+The ESTA is a form to use if you’ve committed a crime that falls into the classification of a misdemeanor.
+Perhaps you’ve reached out to a lawyer and had your infraction expunged from your record.
+If this is the case, you may have the opportunity to pass into US territory with a simple ESTA Visa Waiver Form.

-Do be sure that you’ve not been charged on the criminal level or else the waiver form will not be an option.
+Do be sure that you’ve not been charged on the felony level, or else the waiver form will not be an option.
 If you risk it and are found out, you could risk being banned almost indefinitely as well as being sent home on your personal dime.

-Some things which will make the ETSA the best option for you include:
+Some things which will make the ESTA the best option for you include:

 - Traffic Violations